Most Effective App Marketing Strategies To Boost Your App Downloads

 Standing out in this crowded market can be difficult, with thousands of new apps being released every month.
 However, you can get your app in the spotlight using various app marketing tactics so that your app is more likely to be found, downloaded and used.

-You might be familiar with a term called SEO, which stands for Search Engine Optimization?
+You might be familiar with a term called SEO services, which stands for Search Engine Optimization services?

 SEO is used to get a specific website higher up in search results so that people are more likely to click on the site.